mattcam3r0n/precision/notes.md

   * load csv?
   * hover to see member info?
 * analytics
+* get rid of paging on dialogs
 * option to push music out when counts are inserted
 * cue sheets
+* maneuvers
   * rolling parallelogram tool
   * diamond step two tool? (or alternating option step two?)
   * block column tool
   * block buster
   * starburst tool
-* bowtie tool - see nammb site
-* queen anne step
+  * bowtie tool - see nammb site* queen anne step
   * pass through obliques
   * reverse illinois? company fronts to block.  name?
+* queen anne
 * override direction of block when adding maneuver? or via selection?
 * maneuver preview... instead of footprints (or may in addition to), show "ghosts" where band will be in N counts.
 Allow them to change N, recalc position.
     * alternatively, animate the ghosts through N counts
 * better open dialog
-* insert mode
-    * switch to flip between insert/overwrite mode
 * selection tool
     * switch between block / file /individual mode?
     * override direction of selection?